 Tips for keeping lunch simple:-

 - PRE-PREPARE FOR THE WEEK AHEAD – This cannot be stressed enough!
 If you know you’re going to be busy and tired, then get your prep done at the weekends.
-This can be in the form of making batches of healthy muffins, refined sugar free banana breads or similar, oaty bars, energy balls, protein bars, or anything else that is easy to transport.
+This can be in the form of making batches of healthy muffins, simple homemade breads, refined sugar free banana breads or similar, oaty bars, energy balls, protein bars, or anything else that is easy to transport.
 Also, I find all of these things last up to a week if stored in an air-tight container in your refrigerator, so it often works out perfectly.

 - WRITE A LUNCH MENU FOR THE WEEK AHEAD – If you work all week, write a meal plan and do all your shopping (not just lunch shopping) at the weekend so you don’t have to think about what you are going to eat for any of your meals.